Group Therapy at R.I.S.E. Integrated Mental Health

 Recovering Safety

-Date/Time: Thursdays 11:30-12:30 PM (weekly)
+Date/Time: Thursdays 11:30AM-12:30PM

 Location: In-person & Virtual on ZOOM

-The Recovering Safety group is designed for women 18 years and older who have experienced intimate partner violence and are recovering from substance use and/or other co-occurring psychiatric disorders.
+The Recovering Safety group is designed for women 18 years and older who have experienced intimate partner violence and may be recovering from substance use and/or other co-occurring psychiatric disorders.
 It is an 8-week curriculum designed to address safety planning and interpersonal/relationship issues that arise during recovery.
 Participants receive psychoeducation on intimate partner violence, PTSD/trauma, and will learn techniques to manage symptoms of co-occurring disorders while prioritizing safety.

 d techniques to encourage the development of “safety” as well as healthy coping skills.
 Through the manualized structure of the group, individuals can gain support in their sobriety while working to manage symptoms related to PTSD.